Find out what is happening in the world of corruption

 The right to request and obtain public information without being required to justify that request.

 You have the right to be informed of your rights and of how to exercise them.
 You can, as part of this right, ask government officials for explanations in your own language of anything you do not understand.

 You have the right to receive information and to be informed of all relevant services available to you by government service providers.
 You are entitled to receive documents to which the law entitles you to have access.

 You can request to receive notification of administrative and legal proceedings which you have the right to attend.
 If you open a criminal case related to the corruption you experienced or witnessed, you will be informed by the police of your role in the case and of the approximate duration of the case.
 You can request information regarding court dates, witness fees and the witness protection programme.
 You can ask to be informed of the status of the case, whether or not the offender has been arrested, charged, granted bail, indicted, convicted, or sentenced.
 You may request reasons for a decision that has been taken in your case on whether to prosecute or not.

-3. Offer information: the right to offer information about corruption.
+The right to offer information about corruption.

 You have the right to offer information during the investigation.

 If a criminal case is opened as a result of the information you reported, this right means that you can participate (if necessary and where possible) in criminal justice proceedings, by attending the bail hearing, the trial, sentencing proceedings and/or Parole Board hearing.
 It means that you will have the opportunity to make a further statement to the police if you realise that your first statement is incomplete; you may also, where appropriate, make a statement to the court or give evidence during the sentencing proceedings to bring the impact of the crime to the court’s attention.

 You have the right to be free from intimidation, harassment, fear, tampering, bribery, corruption and abuse.
 If you are a witness in a criminal case, you must report any such threats to the police or to a senior state prosecutor at the court.